Oncampus Jobs Code of Practice - Students

 In exceptional circumstances consideration may be given by the Jobshop to extending

-the period of employment beyond these timeframes.
+the period of work beyond these timeframes.

 *University Conduct Regulations apply